 If you get an asthma attack during pregnancy, it can come in the way of your fetus getting oxygen.
 This is because, during a flare-up, the blood oxygen levels also become low.

 And since your fetus is getting his or her oxygen through your bloodstream, there can be a problem in this as well.
 In short, this situation can be fatal for you and the fetus if not treated well.

 Asthma is characterized on the basis of its severity in the patient.
 Research suggests that asthma severity before pregnancy is related to asthma severity after pregnancy.

-Symptoms of asthma during pregnancy tend to aggravate in women who suffer from severe asthma.
+Symptoms of asthma during pregnancy tend to aggravate in women who suffer from severe asthma prior to pregnancy.
 Therefore, it is essential to take good care of your condition even before you conceive a child.

 Why is proper management of asthma during pregnancy significant?